pengkodam/ISM-VII2025/README.md

 # Statistician in the Loop – Reimagining the Statistician for the Age of AI

-This repository contains materials for the keynote address titled "Statistician in the Loop – Reimagining the Statistician for the Age of AI".
+This repository contains materials for the plenary session titled "Statistician in the Loop – Reimagining the Statistician for the Age of AI".

 ## Abstract